chargingthefuture/app/replit.md

 ## Overview

 This secure, invite-only platform provides essential support services for survivors of human trafficking.
 It operates on a subscription model, offering comprehensive user management, payment tracking, and a flexible product catalog for various support services.
 The platform prioritizes safety, privacy, dignity, and accessibility, aiming to empower survivors through a trauma-informed design approach.
-Key features include an accountability partner matching system (SupportMatch), a calming audio content platform (SleepStories), and a housing matching service (LightHouse), with an architecture designed to support numerous additional mini-applications.
+Key features include an accountability partner matching system (SupportMatch) and a housing matching service (LightHouse), with an architecture designed to support numerous additional mini-applications.

 ## User Preferences